-With June begins the parade of summer fruits and vegetables: legumes, melons, stonefruit and the traditional strawberry season.
-Gone are the earthy flavors of spring (Ramps, Morels and Miner's Lettuce) and what now begins to season our plates and our diets are flavorful bursts of sugar and starch.
+June is the beginning of the parade of summer fruits and vegetables: legumes, melons, stonefruit and the traditional strawberry season.
+Gone are the earthy flavors of spring (Ramps, Morels, fiddleheads and Miner's Lettuce) and what now begins to season our plates and our diets are flavorful bursts of sugar and starch.
 Summer Corn begins and this handheld delicacy contains all the starch and sugar anyone could wish for...
-The fig trees have an initial burst of fruit and then gap for about five weeks while the new fruit continues to ripen.
+The fig trees generally have an initial burst of fruit in June and then gap for about five weeks while the new fruit continues to ripen.
 Full harvest is generally more abundant mid-July.

-The big option coming onto the marketplace is delectable chin-dripping stonefruit - drupes of all types (except the later harvested almonds) - are becoming available.
+The big option coming onto the marketplace is delectable chin-dripping stonefruit - drupes of all types (except the later harvested almonds and mangos from other places) - are becoming available.
 Use the perfect orbs as a singular dessert or cut up the less beautiful but equally flavorful fruit for cobblers and compotes, or even as delicious sides with savory proteins.
 Apricots are the least plentiful so get them while they are fresh and ripe - they can be preserved or frozen to maintain that delicious flavor a tad longer.
-Cherries run through Father's day with a taper at the end of the month.
+California cherries run through Father's day with a taper at the end of the month.
 There is usually a short supply of sour or Montmorency cherries just before the beginning of July.
-Santa Rosas lead the plum parade with Peaches available now through early October!
+Santa Rosa plums lead the plum parade with Peaches available now through early October!
 Don't fall in love with just one variety as the options change weekly, especially with small farms.
 Keep peaches out at room temperature to ripen perfectly; cold will arrest their development, but they can be kept in a walk-in until ready to be tempered.

 Fresh California Garbanzo beans and wild sea beans become available in June, right around the summer solstice (June 21st), also known as the first day of summer.
-Flowering herbs continue through the end of the month and lemon verbena becomes one of the favorite flavoring ingredients of the months - rich and aromatic with lemon flavor and scent, this herb makes an incredible simple syrup for desserts and an addition to vinaigrettes and marinades.
+Flowering herbs continue through the end of the month and lemon verbena becomes one of the favorite flavoring ingredients of the months - rich and aromatic with lemon flavor and scent, this herb makes incredible simple syrup for desserts and an addition to vinaigrettes and marinades.